rmsk2/moreorless/readme.md

 I am in the process to extend this software to make it a better text editor.
 I have finished implementing the features which I think are a must have.
 This is how I plan to progress:

+Short term goals
+- adding a command to indent a group of lines
+- adding a command to un-indent a group of lines

 Midterm goals
 - use a beep to signal to the user that a command excecution is not possible
-- replace tab characters at load by two blanks
-- visualize line lengths larger than 80 in UI

 After that possibly
 - adding an undo feature (I have no clear plan on how to achieve this, yet)